-By using tools that improve access to relevant relationship information and make it easier to enter in client data, sales people can more easily see and experience the benefits of their CRM system.
+By using tools that improve access to relevant relationship information and make it easier to enter client data, salespeople can more easily see and experience the benefits of their CRM system.

 2. Obscure Common Connections

-Once of the best benefits to CRM systems is their ability to accelerate the sales process.
+One of the best benefits of CRM systems is their ability to accelerate the sales process.
 One way CRMs are able to accomplish this is through identifying mutual connections that make for warm introductions or new cross-selling opportunities.

 “By looking to see where those common connections are, it helps deals move through faster,” Jon says.

 But not every CRM makes this information readily available.
 In fact, to see common connections, your business development team might have to do significant digging into your CRM and other sources.
 As you might have guessed, this takes up a lot of time.
 However, in Jon’s experience, there is something you can do that helps.

 “An end of day report that summarizes your relationships and connections makes a huge difference.
 It allows you to prioritize the relationships you’re working on, the greatest opportunities, where your time to sale is,” Jon explains.